elixir-europe/rdmkit/pages/contribute/github_way.md

 ## Make a GitHub account
 1. Make a [GitHub account](https://docs.github.com/en/github/getting-started-with-github/signing-up-for-a-new-github-account).

+## Contribution process
+The process of contribution via GitHub is sketched below.

+{% include image.html file="github_way_flow.svg" alt="Process of contributing via GitHub" max-width="1500"  %}

+The steps to be followed by contributors are detailed below.
-## Announce and discuss your proposal through GitHub "issues"
+### Announce and discuss your proposal through GitHub "issues"
 1. Go to the [RDM toolkit website](https://elixir-europe.github.io/rdm-toolkit/) and click in the "GitHub" icon on the top navigation bar.
 It will take you in the GitHub repository of our RDM toolkit.
 2. Click on "Issues" in the top menu bar and check existing issues to see if your idea or suggestion is already being addressed.
   * If yes, add your comments to the existing issue.